Caveman hikes Mt. Amagi, one of Japan's 100 Famous Mountains.

 This is the one I got yesterday.

 If you want to climb a mountain that has badges.
 Make sure you find out where they sell them ahead of time--or at least before you leave the mountain.
 I found out the hard way that if you don't buy them near the mountain, you're out of luck.
 There is no one manufacturer that handles all of them.
-You can't order one on Amazon or something like that.
 Usually, they are only available at one vendor near the mountain.
-If you don't get it there, you are out of luck!
+If you don't get it there, you are (almost) out of luck!
+They are available on Rakuten or Amazon, but you'll have to search in Japanese.
 The ones for Amagi are sold in the clubhouse.

 Some thoughts about this trip.
 I'm glad I went.
 I am not a fan of Nike, but I do love their slogan.
 As with most of these things I waiver about doing, just doing it has brought results.
 I've never regretted going for a run in the rain or taking on a mountain that pushes my limits.
 (I'm not above turning back when things are dangerous though!)